 Hutton Cranswick’s main claim to fame is its village green, which is claimed to be the largest in the East Riding.
 It runs to some six and a half acres and provides the village with a pleasant visitor attraction that includes mature and impressive horse chestnut trees, a children’s play area and the village pond complete with ducks.
-The Village Show is on The Green each July, on the same weekend as Cran-
+The Village Show is on The Green on the last weekend in July, as is Cran-

 There are three halls in the village; the sports hall mainly provides facilities for sports clubs.
-The others provide facilities for official meetings and are otherwise well occupied by various clubs and societies including a very active W.I. a gardening club, sequence dancing, a bowls club, Karate, children’s activities, tai chi, an art class etc. The halls do not belong to the village.
+The others provide facilities for official meetings and are otherwise well occupied by various clubs and societies including a very active W.I., sequence dancing, a bowls club, Karate, children’s activities, tai chi, an art class etc. The halls do not belong to the village.
 They are owned and managed by the Sports and Recreation Association, the Methodist Church and the Women’s Institute.

 The village produces, each month, a 28 page Bulletin providing advertising for local business, comment on local affairs and the opportunity to advise residents of forthcoming events and the success or otherwise of past activities.

-There is a thriving industrial estate with a good mix of industries providing varied employment opportunities.
-(Including two PLC’s) three garages and a caravan agency along with various small businesses in workshop units.
+There is a thriving industrial estate with a good mix of industries providing varied employment opportunities with over 40 businesses, (Including two PLC’s) three garages,along with various small businesses in workshop units.

 The village has a history traceable to the Domesday Book, some of which was recorded in 1980 by Herbert Johnson in his book “A Tale of Two Villages.”
 The last twenty years was updated by a resident author in 2000 and reprinted by the Bulletin Committee as a millennium project.